 Another danger associated with dextromethorphan use is the development of brain lesions called Olney’s lesions.
 These brain lesions affect memory, learning, and emotions.
 In some cases, the person will develop psychosis or epilepsy.
 Severe dextromethorphan abuse can lead to permanent lesions that cause permanent irreparable damage to the brain.
 Obtaining dextromethorphan (DXM) addiction treatment as soon as possible can help prevent some of the negative side effects and keep you from developing permanent brain damage as a result of dextromethorphan use.

-To get a free referral to a private dextromethorphan (DXM) rehab clinic, call 1-888-287-0471 or fill out our confidential contact form.After reports of teen deaths caused by the use of raw dextromethorphan ordered over the Internet, the FDA issued a warning in 2005 to increase awareness of DXM abuse among teens, parents, and teachers.
+To get a free referral to a private dextromethorphan (DXM) rehab clinic, call 1-888-287-0471 Who Answers? or fill out our confidential contact form.After reports of teen deaths caused by the use of raw dextromethorphan ordered over the Internet, the FDA issued a warning in 2005 to increase awareness of DXM abuse among teens, parents, and teachers.

 Dependence on dextromethorphan